Orthodontic Treatment in San Jose and Sunnyvale

 There’s no sure-fire way of determining the necessity of an orthodontist without actually consulting a dental specialist.
 But if you have any of the following conditions, you may be a potential candidate for orthodontic treatment:

-- Misplaced midline: This occurs when the centre of your upper front teeth does not line up with the centre of your lower front teeth.
+Misplaced midline: This occurs when the center of your upper front teeth does not line up with the center of your lower front teeth.

 How does the treatment take place?